Code-Institute-Submissions/MSP-8/README.md

 ![copy1](https://github.com/Sphere42/MSP-3/blob/main/assets/readme/11success.PNG)

-The deployment link for this web apllication is
+The deployment link for this web apllication is: https://adventure-dragon.herokuapp.com/

-## Copying the Repository
+## Copying the Code

+Firstly, please remember that plagiarism is not only unprofessional, but illegal.
+Please feel free to utilise this code as a reference/learning material and create the original source.

 To obtain a copy of the code for this project, complete the following steps: